The petite girl’s guide to style, according to short celebrities

 Just like with dresses, petite women shouldn’t think long skirts are off the table.
 Maxi skirts definitely can (and should!) be a part of your petite wardrobe: follow Jenna Ortega’s example and go for a skirt with a very defined shape, or with an A-line silhouette.
 Generally speaking, try to stay away from skirts with too much fabric; those might drown you.

-A-Line Skirt Black
+A-Line Maxi Skirt Blue

 Rue La La